 One new wrinkle that we've not discussed is that we've asked Ryan to design some custom headers to use with the Teaching Template... we realize that this may add a layer to the cloning process, so wanted to let Boone know that was coming.

-#19 Updated by Boone Gorges over 1 year ago
+#19 Updated by Boone Gorges almost 3 years ago

 Luke, thanks very much for the update.